ryan-mcclue/unsw/comp3331/wk7/week7.md

 not assigned to any host are:
 * broadcast address has all host bits as 1, e.g. .255
 * network address has all host bits as 0, e.g. .0
+IMPORTANT: so, when calculating IP address range for a subnet, the two end-points are not usable

 Network classes:
 * A (8 bit net-id)